Surveys (YAML)

 isActive | No | Defaults to true |

-code is immutable.
-Once a survey is created, its code can't change — choose it carefully.
-The same is true of each question's identifier.
+code is immutable, and so is every question identifier.
+Once a survey is created these can't change — choose them carefully.
 To "rename" either, you create a new resource.
-This is why we recommend a clear naming convention from the start.
+This is why a clear naming convention from the start pays off.

 Questions

-questions is an array, and every question shares a common set of fields regardless of its type:
+questions is an array.
+Every question, regardless of type, shares a common set of fields:

 | Field | Required | Description |